piercing-index/cloud-vulnerabilities/README.md

 - HIGH vulnerabilities score between 7.5 and 9.5
 - CRITICAL vunerabilities score more than 9.5

-### On the logarithmic scale
+### On the exponential scale

 From long standing experience in risks assessments, I have noticed that the key questions to ask when conducting an assessment depend on the **order of magnitude** of the risk.
 Each order of magnitude must address a limited set of concerns, and all that is below that order is meaningless.

-This way, the number of questions to ask is very limited.

-For Cloud vulnerabilities, I have defined only three orders of magnitude: cross-tenant, same-tenant cross-service, and same-tenant same-service.
+For Cloud vulnerabilities, I have defined several orders of magnitude, the two major ones being cross-tenant and same-tenant.

-For all practical purposes, the last two fall into a general category: same-tenant.

-So in the end we have only two famalies of questions: one family for cross-tenant and one for cross-service.
+So in the end we have only very few questions to answer, this makes the assessment pretty simple and straightforward: the orders of magnitude behave like filters hat show you only relevant questions.

+To keep the PI rating within the 0.0 -> 10.0 range, a logarithm is being used.

 ## Where may I find the rating of a given vulnerability?